-New $10,000 Award: The AFS Global Citizen Prize for Young Leaders
+New $10,000 Award: The AFS Prize for Young Global Citizens

-AFS will open a call for applications in February 2019 for the inaugural AFS Global Citizen Prize for Young Leaders, supported by a generous donor from the AFS alumni family who wishes to remain anonymous.
+AFS will open a call for applications in February 2019 for the inaugural AFS Prize for Young Global Citizens, supported by a generous donor from the AFS alumni family who wishes to remain anonymous.

 AFS believes that peace begins with global citizens who are curious and informed about the world, who approach difference as an opportunity to learn about, discuss and embrace new ideas.
 We further believe that improving communities is the responsibility of all its members, and everyone has a crucial role to play, and that young people, in many ways, feel this urgency most of all.

-The new AFS Global Citizen Prize for Young Leaders will recognize one young person (up to the age of 30) for their commitment to improving the global community and whose actions contribute to a more just, peaceful, and tolerant world.
+The new AFS Prize for Young Global Citizens will recognize one young person (up to the age of 30) for their commitment to improving the global community and whose actions contribute to a more just, peaceful, and tolerant world.
 The annual prize will be awarded to an individual who demonstrates extraordinary vision in contributing to the advancement of intercultural understanding and addressing a pressing global issue.

 In addition to recognition on a global level, this award will offer a generous cash prize in the amount of US$10,000 and include participation in next year’s AFS Global Conference and be a part of a prize winner alumni network.
 More information will follow about the call for nominations in February 2019, so begin thinking now of extraordinary young people you believe deserve worldwide recognition.